Men in the Moon: The Ideas and Correspondence of H.G. Wells and Sir Winston Churchill

-Keynote Speakers: Richard Jones and Professor Richard Toye, University of Exeter.
+Keynote Speakers: Richard Jones, Professor Michael Smith, and Professor Richard Toye, University of Exeter.

 The year 2019 marks the anniversary of the first draft of Churchill’s essay, Are We Alone in Space?
 (1939), which was closely preceded by Orson Welles’s broadcast of The War of the Worlds.
 ‘I read everything you write,’ Churchill told Wells with whom he shared a passion for science fiction, scientific discovery and a concern over the impact of technological advances on warfare and the future of mankind.
 This conference is set against a backdrop of ever-changing London, the city with which Wells and Churchill are closely linked, a place of visions, nightmares and dreams.

 Richard Jones is a broadcaster, prolific author, charismatic speaker and a critically acclaimed expert on the history of London and her people.
 A Blue Badge Guide, he has been running ghost walks in London since 1982.
 His website is https://www.london-walking-tours.co.uk/

 Among the many books he has written are Memorable Walks in London (1993), Walking Dickensian London (2004), Uncovering Jack the Ripper’s London (2007) and History and Mystery Walks London (2008) and Haunted Britain (2010).
 He will be sharing with us his perspective on Wells’s relationship with London.